bbyars/mountebank/CONTRIBUTING.md

 The source documentation is always available at [Firebase](https://mountebank.firebaseapp.com/).

-I'm also available via Skype or something similar for questions.
+I'm also available for questions.
 Feel free to reach me at brandon.byars@gmail.com